Increase Font SizeReset Font SizeDecrease Font Size

 With a small amount of restructuring, Fast Edit v1.0 can be installed on any existing website.

-It would of course be easiest to download Fast Edit v1.0 first and then build your site around it using the included example as reference, but as that's not always feasible, please follow the steps below to get your installation of Fast Edit v1.0 up and running as quickly as possible.
+It would of course be easiest to download Fast Edit v1.0 first and then build your site template around it using the example "includes/header.html" file and "includes/footer.html" file as reference, but as that's not always feasible, please follow the steps below to get your installation of Fast Edit v1.0 up and running as quickly as possible.

 Warning: Please make a backup of your existing website before installing Fast Edit v1.0, otherwise websites with an "index.php" page at their root will have their home page overwritten!

-1. First you need to download the Fast Edit v1.0 zip package, so give that button on the left there a click and save it somewhere on your computer.
+1. First you need to download the Fast Edit v1.0 zip package, so give that button at the bottom of the page a click and save it somewhere on your computer.
 The desktop is a convenient place.
+Downloads are available when you view the full version of this website on a desktop computer.

 2. After you've unzipped the Fast Edit v1.0 package, browse to the "fast_edit/fast_edit_config.php" file and enter your settings.